 “First of all we wanted to do something quirkier than taking the fabric of Folkestone and grafting it into the seafront of Folkestone.
-We wanted to do something that was a little more particular to the sea front.
-We took clues from Marine Crescent and all this Victorian architecture.
+We wanted to do something that was a little more particular to the sea front, taking clues from Marine Crescent and all this Victorian architecture.
 We didn’t want to do something that was exactly the same as the rest of the town, and we wanted to maximise the space given over to public realm.

 “When we came on board, our remit was to reappraise the plans approved in 2015.
 The feel of those plans was more private; a network of private streets that would feed into these private dwellings, making it a closed neighbourhood.
-Which is fine, but we wanted to do something that wasn’t necessarily so defined, and we wanted it to be something that gave back a lot of space to the town.
+Which is fine, but we wanted to do something that wasn’t necessarily so defined.
+It’s important that this area gives back a lot of space to the town.
 Our design would be a good balance between private and public, using the appropriate architecture language that would make it feel like it belonged here.”

-“When you look at what’s there now, with the shingle and the boardwalk, it seems like it’s been like this for ever, as this is the natural state of the beach, but it was a demolition site for a long time.”
+“When you look at what’s there now, with the shingle and the boardwalk, it seems like it’s been like this for ever.
+This is the natural state of the beach, but it was a demolition site for a long time.”

 What changes did you propose?

 “Our first steps focused on the Station; we began to ask questions about whether it should be retained or not.
 In the previous plans, the station was to be demolished and replaced by a pedestrianised street, of sorts, and we thought it didn’t really make sense.
 You have the Harbour Arm, which is this great piece of marine infrastructure, being used in such an interesting way with all the businesses and activity going on there.
 Then we had the listed viaduct and swing bridge and it didn’t make sense to just break that link.
 So we wanted to find a way of keeping that link going.”